 A research from Stanford shows statistics are not memorable.
 Stories are.
 However, that doesn’t mean that statistics are useless in a presentation.
 In Made to Stick: Why Some Ideas Survive and Others Die, Chip and Dan Heath have Credibility as the fourth principles of the SUCCES model of making ideas stick.
 They explain that it is foolproof statistics that give your story credibility, which is critical.

-The entire list of the principles has Simplicity, Unexpectedness, Concreteness, Credibility, Emotions and Stories, which you can use to sharpen your presentation skills.
+The entire list of the principles has Simplicity, Unexpectedness, Concreteness, Credibility, Emotions and Stories, which you can use to sharpen your skills.
 So, tell a story that tap into emotions of the audience while you make it credible with thorough research.

-Among the greatest presentation skills is the ability to create an emotional connection with your audience.
+Among the greatest skills is the ability to create an emotional connection with your audience.
 It is the way to achieve engagement and impact.
 Use the following to do that:

 - Open with Impact.
 It may be humorous, surprising, informative, challenging—anything original that works for your particular speech.
 You make your first impression in the introduction.
 It will assure the audience that what follows is worth listening to.